Artificial intelligence (AI) is at the core of the digital transformation that is set to redefine the financial services industry.

 Banks spend huge amounts of money on anti-money laundering (AML) processes, with hundreds of analysts doing the AML checks.
 The huge staff expends billions of dollars yearly dealing with post-transaction investigations.

 But one thing automation can improve significantly is the time to spend pooling data from different sources.
 With automation data, collation and case investigations will take less time, cost less, and generally be less dreary for workers.

 2. Know Your Customer (KYC) processes

 KYC is another financial service process ready for automation.
 Know your customer employees have to carry out tiring checks, often looking into multiple databases.
 It takes a huge team and money to have an effective KYC process.
-Artificial intelligence and robotics process automation makes it easier, with the focus shifted from large teams and huge costs that arise from these often repetitive processes.
+Artificial intelligence and robotics process automation make it easier, with the focus shifted from large teams and huge costs that arise from these often repetitive processes.

 Automation provides for use of multi-skilled virtual workers, which banks can look to speed up KYC as well as reduce costs.
-Automation also allows for virtual workers to operate within set rules.
+Automation also allows virtual workers to operate within set rules.
 Here the system can flag any sensitive or bizarre-looking cases for review by analysts.
 Like in AML checks, virtual workers can handle KYC checks even during holidays or out-of-office hours.

 3. Claims processing